Heat to the rescue

-An adjustable wrench isn't the ideal tool for loosening stuck fasteners because it can round over the head, making matters worse.
-But if an adjustable wrench is your only option, here's your best shot at preserving the shoulders on the nut or bolt head: Slide on the wrench all the way, so there's full contact at the back of the jaws.
-Then tighten the wrench thumbscrew so there's no play at all in the jaws.
+An adjustable wrench isn’t the ideal tool for loosening stuck fasteners because it can round over the head, making matters worse.
+But if an adjustable wrench is your only option, here’s your best shot at preserving the shoulders on the nut or bolt head and for one grip for all bolts: Slide on the wrench all the way, so there’s full contact at the back of the jaws.
+Then tighten the wrench thumbscrew so there’s no play at all in the jaws.
 Always turn the wrench handle toward the lower jaw, never away from it.

 Use a cheater bar (and the right socket)

 Be a cheater by slipping a short length of pipe—a cheater bar—over the end of your tool handle.
 The extra length gives you much better leverage.
 Be careful, though, not to use so much force that you break the tool (voiding the tool warranty) or break the head off the shank of the bolt.
 And remember to wear eye protection.

 You’ll find that six point sockets get a better grip on hex nuts and bolts than 12-point sockets, which are designed to fit both hex and square fasteners.

 Mangled slot (solution 1)

 File edges and use an adjustable wrench

 If the slot of a roundhead screw or bolt is chewed up beyond hope of gripping it with a screwdriver, file two flat edges on it.
 Then turn the head with an adjustable wrench.

 Cut a new slot with a hacksaw